 Anyone in the NYU Abu Dhabi community or beyond.
 The meet up is designed to be a learning experience for all.
 No particular technical knowledge is required.
 No RSVP required.

-All meet ups are held in the NYU Abu Dhabi library, C2 329.
+All meet ups are held in the NYU Abu Dhabi library, C2 329, unless noted below.

-Thursday, 4 October, 2-3pm – Abdullah Heyari, (NYUAD, Center for Cybersecurity), Workshop: “Going Further with LaTeX”
+Thursday, 4 October, 2-3pm – Abdullah Heyari, (NYUAD, Center for Cybersecurity), Workshop: “LaTeX for complete beginners”

 Tuesday, 20 November, 12-1pm – David Wrisley (NYUAD, Digital Humanities) Presentation and hands on: “WikiMedia and the UAE : On Freedom of Panorama, de minimis, and Visual Data in the Creative Commons”